washingtonstateuniversity/WSUWP-Plugin-Publish-Feed-Items/README.md

 These same attributes are provided in the RSS feeds produced by WNPA Syndication.

+#### Hourly Updates

+Once an external source is added, it will be processed on an hourly schedule for new feed items.

 ### Feed Items

 Feed items are the individual articles pulled in through the external source RSS feed and can be accessed under the **Feed Items** menu in WordPress.